 Maybe we’ll make something

-The song was the lead single from her eponymous debut album, but it wasn’t until June that it became a radio hit after Chapman performed it live during Nelson Mandela’s 70th Birthday Tribute at Wembley Stadium in London.
-The then-24-year-old famously performed twice that night, after Stevie Wonder walked out, giving the young artist some much needed visibility.
+The song was the lead single from her eponymous debut album.
+Still, it wasn’t until June that it became a radio hit after Chapman performed it live during Nelson Mandela’s 70th Birthday Tribute at Wembley Stadium in London.
+The then-24-year-old famously performed twice that night after Stevie Wonder walked out, giving the young artist some much-needed visibility.
 Her album sold 1,750,000 more copies in two weeks.
 “Fast Car” reached #6 on the Billboard charts and received two Grammy nods (Record of the Year and Song of the Year).

-“Fast Car” was praised for its working class theme; its folk-pop POV from a Black woman artist who defied tired genre tropes; its timeless transcendence.
-Somehow it also became a lesbian anthem; one of those campfire singalongs that begs for a join-in on the chorus and a natural choice for a road trip playlist.
+“Fast Car” was praised for its working-class theme, folk-pop POV from a Black woman artist who defied tired genre tropes, and timeless transcendence.
+Somehow, it also became a lesbian anthem, one of those campfire singalongs that begs for a join-in on the chorus and a natural choice for a road trip playlist.

 I got a plan to get us out of here